Jarred Kelenic Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- The Giants have the 12th-ranked team ERA among all league pitching staffs (4.02).
+- The Giants' 4.05 team ERA ranks 12th among all league pitching staffs.

-- Giants pitchers combine to give up the sixth-fewest home runs in baseball (88 total, one per game).
+- The Giants allow the eighth-fewest home runs in baseball (90 total, one per game).

-- The Giants will look to Winn (0-1) in his second start this season.
+- The right-hander last appeared on Friday against the New York Mets, when he threw five innings, allowing two earned runs while giving up six hits.

-- The righty last appeared on Thursday against the Toronto Blue Jays, when he tossed six innings, allowing two earned runs while giving up three hits.
+- The 35-year-old has put together a 3.12 ERA and 8.5 strikeouts per nine innings in 15 games this season, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.